apache/flink/docs/ops/deployment/kubernetes.zh.md

         {% highlight bash %}./bin/flink run -m <public-node-ip>:<node-port> ./examples/streaming/WordCount.jar{% endhighlight %}

+You can also access the queryable state of TaskManager if you create a `NodePort` service for it:
+  1. Run `kubectl create -f taskmanager-query-state-service.yaml` to create the `NodePort` service on taskmanager.
+The example of `taskmanager-query-state-service.yaml` can be found in [appendix](#common-cluster-resource-definitions).
+  2. Run `kubectl get svc flink-taskmanager-query-state` to know the `node-port` of this service.
+Then you can create the [QueryableStateClient(&lt;public-node-ip&gt;, &lt;node-port&gt;]({% link dev/stream/state/queryable_state.zh.md %}#querying-state) to submit the state queries.

 In order to terminate the Flink cluster, delete the specific [Session](#deploy-session-cluster) or [Job](#deploy-job-cluster) cluster components and use `kubectl` to terminate the common components: